vfarcic/docker-flow/README.md

 ### Testing deployments to production

-The major downside of the proxy examples we run by now is inability to verify the release before reconfiguring the proxy.
+The major downside of the proxy examples we run by now is the inability to verify the release before reconfiguring the proxy.
 Ideally, we should use the blue-green process to deploy the new release in parallel with the old one, run a set of tests that validate that everything is working as expected, and, finally, reconfigure the proxy only if all tests were successful.
 We can accomplish that easily by running `docker-flow` twice.

-> There are many tools that aim at providing zero-downtime deployments but only a few of them (if any), take into account that a set of tests should be run before the proxy is reconfigured.
+> Many tools aim at providing zero-downtime deployments but only a few of them (if any), take into account that a set of tests should be run before the proxy is reconfigured.

 First, we should deploy the new version.